finnschiermer/x86prime/README.md

 You request a tracefile by the "-tracefile" option:

 ~~~
-> x86prime.native -f my_amazing_program.s -asm -txl -show -run my_little_function -tracefile prog.trc
+> ./prun my_program.s my_start_function -tracefile prog.trc
 ~~~

 ## Limitations to cross-assembling

-The translation from x86 to x86 is not perfect.
+The translation from x86 to prime is not perfect.

  * When gcc optimizes heavily ("-O2, -O3"), the code patterns generated will not be translated correctly.
-In most cases x86prime will stop with a "Cannot unify at.." exception.
+In most cases primify will stop with an exception.
    We believe "-Og" to be working reasonably well, so stick to that.

  * When gcc needs to use almost all registers in a function, translation will either fail or just be incorrect.